Chapter 4 Introduction to Classification

 Logit function

-4.2 Logistic regression on Diabetes
+4.2 Application on Diabetes

 4.2.1 Load Pima Indians Diabetes Database